-Most Rural Lands designated in this Plan are in areas which contain old town plats and fragmented land ownerships.
+Most Rural Lands designated in the Elsie-Jewell Planning Area are in areas which contain old town plats and fragmented land ownerships.
+Rural lands are primarily clustered along the major transportation routes, including Highways 26, 103 and 202.
 These areas may require vacation and replatting or utilization of a Planned Development to protect the natural resources of the area.